 Sustainable products we’ve used and liked

 Bamboo toothbrushes by Terra: They have fully biodegradable bamboo handles, and partially biodegradable nylon bristles (I haven’t been able to find good ones with fully biodegradable bristles yet).
-I’m going to try their tooth powder soon, too.
+I’ve tried their tooth powder, too, but it makes my mouth sensitive, so I don’t use it.

 Beeswax food wraps by Hoopoe on a Hill: These washable and reusable beeswax-coated cotton wraps are a great way to keep food fresh without using clingwrap (though they’re not as ‘clingy’).